-I’m not sure if I would enjoy it, bushwhacking is not my favorite, but it was good to meet someone who said that is is doable if you really want to.
+I’m not sure if I would enjoy it, bushwhacking is not my favourite, but it was good to meet someone who said that is is doable if you really want to.
 Someone who made the the horror stories a little less scary.
-However, he is a forester and I’m a city girl… Have to bare that in mind.
+However, he is a forester and I’m a city girl.
+Have to bare that in mind.

 His journey is completely different than mine, but that the charming thing about it.
 All hikers have their own adventures and their own approach.
 Although it’s most of the time the same route, the experience is very unique and personal.
 You can share them by telling stories, but not compare.
 I think.